-- We are starting to grade HW 1, expect grades by the time HW 2 is due (potentially sooner) - Ask about issues early - In some cases you might be asked about performance issues - Homework 2 was released on Friday - Hoping to get through all material to get through all of it by today!
+- We are starting to grade HW 1, expect grades by the time HW 2 is due (potentially sooner) - Ask about issues early - If you believe you were wrongly deducted points, please let us know; performance issues can be tricky to grade at this scale! - Homework 2 was released on Monday - Hoping to get through all material to get through all of it by today! - If you have questions about the throughput output of the autograder, please let us know - Ask for help in office hours or piazza if needed